Punktum-dk/epp-service-specification/README.md

 The Danish registry supports IDN domain names and the EPP commands support Punycode notation for this in requests.
 DK Hostmaster does not support Punycode notation in responses at this time.

-For details on supported characters, please see: [the DK Hostmaster Name Service specification][dkhm-name-service-specification].
+For details on supported characters, please see: [the DK Hostmaster Name Service specification][DKHMDNSSPEC].

 <a id="visibility-of-client-id"></a>
 ### Visibility of Client ID